Vivian Pinn

-Vivian Winona Pinn (born 1941) is an American physician-scientist and pathologist known for her advocacy of women's health issues and concerns, particularly for ensuring that federally funded medical studies include female patients, and well as encouraging women to follow medical and scientific careers.
+Vivian Winona Pinn (born 1941) is an American physician-scientist and pathologist known for her advocacy of women's health issues and concerns, particularly for ensuring that federally funded medical studies include female patients, as well as encouraging women to follow medical and scientific careers.
 She served as associate director for research on women's health at the National Institutes of Health (NIH), concurrently was the inaugural director of NIH's Office of Research on Women's Health.
 Pinn previously taught at Harvard University, Tufts University, and Howard University College of Medicine.
 Since retiring from NIH in 2011, Pinn has continued working as a senior scientist emerita at the Fogarty International Center.

 Early life and education

 Vivian Winona Pinn was born in 1941 on a farm in Halifax, Virginia.
 She attended segregated schools in Lynchburg.
 From the age of 4, Pinn was interested in a medical career, especially since she assisted both sets of her grandparents with their health concerns (including some insulin injections) and observed the relief they experienced after a doctor visit.
 The daughter and granddaughter of teachers, Pinn's family encouraged her to study hard so that she could reach her goals.
 Pinn graduated from high school as valedictorian of her class.
 Considering her education beyond high school, Pinn explored a wide variety of options, including DePauw and Wellesley, and decided on Wellesley College, the last acceptance letter she received.

 Pinn won a scholarship to Wellesley College, earning a Bachelor of Arts in zoology in 1962.
 She took a leave of absence from college during sophomore year to care for her mother, who was ailing from a metastatic bone tumor; the cancer had been erroneously diagnosed as arthritis.
 In the wake of her mother's diagnosis, treatment, and eventual death from the disease, Pinn's desire to become a doctor was cemented.
 Based upon her mother's experience, she resolved to listen to her patients, pay attention to their complaints, and be open-minded about practicing medicine.

 In 1967, Pinn earned a medical degree from the University of Virginia School of Medicine, where she was the only woman and only African-American student in her class.
 Pinn planned to become a pediatrician until she took a summer internship position as a research assistant at Massachusetts General Hospital.
 She worked there throughout medical school, with Benjamin Barnes and Martin Flax, in the areas of experimental transplant surgery and immunopathology.
 That training spurred her lifelong interests in research and academic medicine, forming the basis for Pinn's eventual career in renal and transplant pathology.
 She completed a residency in pathology at Mass General while serving as a teaching fellow at Harvard Medical School.